gato-gordo/es6_notes/README.md

 Arrow Functions
 ===============
-[Arrow Functions][af] are a new feature of JS that are one part syntactic sugar, one part new functionality.
+[Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are a new feature of JS that are one part syntactic sugar, one part new functionality.
 As the MDN documentation says:

 >An arrow function expression (also known as fat arrow function) has a shorter syntax compared to function expressions and lexically binds the this value (does not bind its own this, arguments, super, or new.target).
 Arrow functions are always anonymous.